 The Executive Lead for the Primary Schools in the Constellation Trust is a National Leader of Education with successful experience of leading an outstanding primary school and supporting other schools to improve pupil outcomes and the quality of leadership.

-The schools in the Trust are supported by the Blueprint Teaching School Alliance who offer training and CPD to all partner schools as well as an extensive range of school to school support.
-The Teaching School has a range of primary Specialist Leaders of Education, offering specialist support in maths, special educational needs, Early Years Foundation Stage and finance and premises management.
+The schools in the Trust are supported by the Blueprint Alliance who offer training and CPD to all partner schools as well as an extensive range of school to school support.
+Blueprint Alliance has a range of primary Specialist Leaders of Education, offering specialist support in maths, special educational needs, Early Years Foundation Stage and finance and premises management.